HardisonCo/.github/international/canada/ca-health/hms-uhc/index.md

 ## Integration Points

-This document outlines how HMS-UHC is integrated with ca_Health systems in Canada.
+This document outlines how HMS-UHC is integrated with ca-health systems in Canada.